JanosKrizsan/Automated-Folder-Master/README.md

 1. Selection and Addition of folders
 2. Setting specific on/off toggles:
-  * Autostart on login
-  * Cleaning of folders with .exe files
-  * Instead of deletion, send items to the bin
-  * Set all path life-times to the global life-time
 3. Editing specific folder values after addition
 4. Setting global life-time
 5. Setting life-time of currently added folder without another entry